Introduction: The Indispensable Warrior Class

 The Bakuhan System

 With peace firmly established, the Tokugawa shogunate needed a stable administrative system.
-The solution was the bakuhan system, a dual structure of centralized shogunal authority and semi‑autonomous domains managed by daimyo.
+The solution was the bakuhan system, a dual structure of centralized shogunal authority and semi-autonomous domains managed by daimyo.
 Samurai filled both tiers.
-At the shogunate level, high‑ranking samurai served as rōjū (elders), wakadoshiyori (junior elders), and metsuke (inspectors).
+At the shogunate level, high-ranking samurai served as rōjū (elders), wakadoshiyori (junior elders), and metsuke (inspectors).
 These officials oversaw foreign affairs, finances, and intelligence networks.
+The rōjū, typically four or five men, were the highest-ranking officials under the shogun and made decisions on all major policy matters.
 At the domain level, samurai acted as magistrates, accounting clerks, and constables.

 The ability of samurai to adapt to these roles is often underestimated.
-Many samurai studied Confucian classics and Neo‑Confucian philosophy, which became the ideological foundation of Tokugawa governance.
+Many samurai studied Confucian classics and Neo-Confucian philosophy, which became the ideological foundation of Tokugawa governance.
 They learned Chinese calligraphy, mathematics, and law to administer domains effectively.
-The samurai’s literacy and discipline made them natural bureaucrats, enabling the shogunate to run a complex feudal state without a significant professional civil service.
+Domain lords established schools for their samurai retainers, where students spent years mastering Confucian texts and administrative procedures.
+The samurai's literacy and discipline made them natural bureaucrats, enabling the shogunate to run a complex feudal state without a significant professional civil service.
+By the mid-Edo period, a samurai was more likely to spend his career behind a desk than on a battlefield.

 Tax Collection and Land Management